senadkurtisi/ml-tracking-ops/README.md

   <img src="imgs\runs_structure.PNG" height="69px" width="495px"/>
 </p>

 Each of these folders represents a different training run (possibly after changing some hyperparameters).
+This `logdir` directory should be used to group different training runs so they can be easily compared by using the ML Tracking Ops [web app](#ml-tracking-ops-web-app)

 ## Hyperparameter Sweeps